-- 2) Measurements and analysis of denaturation of proteins at hydrophobic interfaces - 3) Measurements of transport kinetics of substances through liquid/liquid interfaces and development of high selective - 4) Development of magneto-optical microscope under pulsed magnetic field - 5) Development of analytical separation methods for microparticles exploiting external field - 6) Structural analysis of chiral molecules in solutions based on Raman optical activity spectroscopy aggregates formed at liquid/liquid interfaces with polarized light; the thickness of the aggregates is only a few nanometers.
+- 1) Metal complex aggregation at liquid/liquid interfaces and its high sensitive spectroscopic analysis - 2) Measurements and analysis of denaturation of proteins at hydrophobic interfaces - Measurements of transport kinetics of substances through liquid/liquid interfaces and development of high selective interfaces - Development of magneto-optical microscope under pulsed magnetic field - 5) Development of analytical separation methods for microparticles exploiting external field - Structural analysis of chiral molecules in solutions based on Raman optical activity spectroscopy aggregates formed at liquid/liquid interfaces with polarized light; the thickness of the aggregates is only a few nanometers.
 We also measured reversible adsorption of proteins to hydrophobic interfaces by total internal reflection technique, and investigated the denaturation of proteins there.
 We have also invented novel analytical methods for microparticles by using magnetic field.
-Magneto-optical imaging microscopy and separation method are being developed in order to detect paramagnetic compounds in microparticles.
+Magneto-optical imaging microscopy and analytical separation method are being developed in order to detect paramagnetic compounds in microparticles.